HEnquist/camilladsp/README.md

     -V, --version    Prints version information
     -v               Increase message verbosity

+OPTIONS:
+    -p, --port <port>    Port for websocket server

 ARGS:
     <configfile>    The configuration file to use
 ```
 If the "check" flag is given, the program will exit after checking the configuration file.
 Use this if you only want to verify that the configuration is ok, and not start any processing.

+To enable the websocket server, provide a port number with the -p option.
+Leave it out, or give 0 to disable.

 The default logging setting prints messeges of levels "error", "warn" and "info".
 By passing the verbosity flag once, "-v" it also prints "debug".
 If and if's given twice, "-vv", it also prints "trace" messages.

 ### Reloading the configuration
 The configuration can be reloaded without restarting by sending a SIGHUP to the camilladsp process.
 This will reload the config and if possible apply the new settings without interrupting the processing.
 Note that for this to update the coefficients for a FIR filter, the filename of the coefficents file needs to change.

+## Controlling via websocket
+If the sebsocket server is enabled with the -p option, CamillaDSP will listen to incoming websocket connections on the specified port.
+The available commands are:
+- `getconfig` : read the current configuration as yaml
+  * response is the config in yaml format.
+- `getconfigname` : get name and path of current config file
+  * response is `OK:/path/to/current.yml`
+- `reload` : reload current config file (same as SIGHUP)
+  * response is `OK:RELOAD` or `ERROR:RELOAD`
+- `exit` : exit (not yet implemented)
+- `setconfigname:/path/to/file.yml` : change config file name, not applied until `reload` is called
+  * response is `OK:/path/to/file.yml` or `ERROR:/path/to/file.yml`
+- `setconfig:<new config in yaml format>` : provide a new config as a yaml string.
+Applied directly.
+  * response is `OK:SETCONFIG` or `ERROR:SETCONFIG`

 ## Usage example: crossover for 2-way speakers